ME3-HECM/mini-project-energy-saving-automatic-outside-light-tomas-thomas/README.md

 1. Maintain synchronicity with the sun indefinitely
     - needs a recalibration feature
 1. Be fully automatic (requires zero maintenance after installation)
+    - we will need an instaliation date in the code